CQCL/tket2/README.md

 ## Features

 - `pyo3`
-This optional feature enables some python bindings via pyo3.
+  Enables some python bindings via pyo3.
 See the `tket2-py` folder for more.

 - `portmatching`
-  This enables pattern matching using the `portmatching` crate.
+  Enables pattern matching using the `portmatching` crate.

+- `rewrite-tracing`
+  Adds opt-in tracking of the rewrites applied to a circuit.

 ## Developing TKET2